We are pleased to announce the 2020-2021 Jackson Institute Senior Fellows.

 Jackson Senior Fellows are leading practitioners in various fields of international affairs who spend a year or semester at Yale teaching courses and mentoring students.
 This year’s group includes six newcomers and 19 returning Fellows.

-Ross Douthat served as a Senior Fellow at Jackson from 2020-2021.
+Ross Douthat is a Senior Fellow at the Jackson School.
 He joined The New York Times as an Op-Ed columnist in April 2009.
 His column appears every Tuesday and Sunday, and he co-hosts the Times Op-Ed podcast, "The Argument."
 Previously, he was a senior editor at The Atlantic and a blogger on its website.

 He is the author of "The Decadent Society," forthcoming in March 2020.
 His other books include "To Change the Church: Pope Francis and the Future of Catholicism," published in 2018, “Bad Religion: How We Became a Nation of Heretics” (2012), “Privilege: Harvard and the Education of the Ruling Class” (2005), and a co-author, with Reihan Salam, of “Grand New Party: How Republicans Can Win the Working Class and Save the American Dream” (2008).
 He is the film critic for National Review.